 5. Despite it’s announced launching schedule, Libra may not be able to take off.

 The Libra project has become a target of lots of significant backlash from lawmakers and financial authorities.
 Besides, cryptocurrency is not yet popular and well-accepted by the general public.
-The fact that laws regarding digital currency are still in the development stage can be a major factor for the delay or discontinuance of its launching.
+The fact that laws regarding digital currency are still in the development stage can play a major factor for the delay of its launch.

 6. David Marcus is Heading Facebook’s Libra Campaign